 What should I bring?

 We supply everything you will need for cooking, but please do bring your favourite knife if you have one.
-Bring walking boots or sturdy shoes for the beach, a camera is strongly recommended, and your swim gear in summer.
+Bring walking boots or sturdy shoes for the beach, a camera or smartphone is strongly recommended, and if you enjoy a sea dip – your swim gear in summer.

 Some more questions answered

 All recipes will be provided for you to take home

 If you have any allergies please let us know at the time of booking